profshanks/profshanks.github.io/FYE_Retention.md

 |**Actual Stay** | 352        | 5           |
 |**Actual Leave**| 112        | 2           |

 At this point the algorithm is little different from just guessing "stay" every time.
-If we play with the decision-threshold we can see something interesting happen:
+If we experiment with different decision-thresholds we can see something interesting happen:

 <figure>
   <img src="/assets/images/FYE_NN/LogReg.png" alt="logistic regression" class="eighty_pct">
   <figcaption>Fig. 2 - Logistic regression outcomes over the full range of decision thresholds</figcaption>
 </figure>

-On the left side we are seeing an approach that equates to "Guess stay every time," and on the right you see "Guess leave every time.
-The zone in between is naturally where things get interesting.
+On the left side we are seeing an approach that equates to "Guess stay every time," and on the right you see "Guess leave every time, neither of which results in an actionable prediction.
+The zone in between is where things get interesting.
 If you "tune" this algorithm you can get to a point where you are catching more of the "leaves than you are missing.

 |Threshold: 0.79 | Pred.
 Stay | Pred.
 Leave |
 | -------------- | ---------- | ----------- |
 |**Actual Stay** | 186        | 171         |
 |**Actual Leave**| 49         | 65          |

-On the one hand this is great because we are catching more "leaves" than we are missing, but in doing so we are predicting that nearly half of our students will leave, and so nearly 3/4 of the students we will be reaching out to will be wasted interventions! **The overall accuracy of this model is only 53%!**
+With the decision threshold at 0.79 we are catching more "leaves" than we are missing, but in doing so we are predicting that nearly half of our students will leave, and so nearly 3/4 of the students we will be reaching out to will be wasted interventions! **The overall accuracy of this model is only 53%!**

 ### Time for a Neural Network!